Research Interests: health policy, institutional creation, managerial innovation, organizational change, organizational design

 This course presents a survey of the field of implementation science in health.
 The structure of the course will include two parts.
 In the first part, we will introduce the field of implementation science, with an emphasis on theory, design and measurement.
 In the second part, we will focus on applied implementation science which will include examples of research programs in implementation science as well as applying insights of implementation science to practical implementation.
 An emphasis on qualitative and mixed methods approaches is included.

 Management 238 is an organizational behavior course, examining individual, interpersonal, and group effectiveness at work.
 Topics range from decision- making, motivation, and personality to networks, influence, helping, leadership, teamwork, and organizational culture.
 The learning method is heavily experiential, with a focus on applying key principles to the human side of management in role-play exercises, simulations, a mini-TED talk, and group projects in local organizations.
 This course requires the instructor's permission.
 Registration is by application only; Penn InTouch requests will not be processed.
-The link to the application form will be available on the Management Department's website: https://mgmt.wharton.upenn.edu/programs/undergraduate, beginning March 11, 2019.
+The link to the application form will be available on the Management Department's website: https://mgmt.wharton.upenn.edu/programs/undergraduate.
 The deadline for applications is March 15, 2019 at 5 PM.
-Students will be notified after March 22, 2019 regarding the status of their application.
+Students will be notified by March 25, 2019 regarding the status of their application.

 Designed for students with a serious interest in entrepreneurship, this course will provide you with an advanced theoretical foundation and a set of practicaltools for the management of startups and entrepreneurial teams in fast-changing and innovative environments.
 Building on the skills of MGMT 801, every class session is built around an experience where you have to put learning into practice, including the award-winning Looking Glass entrepreneurial simulation, role-playing exercises, and a variety of other games and simulations.
 The goal is to constantly challenge you to deal with entrepreneurial or innovative experiences, as you learn to navigate complex and changing environments on the fly, applying what you learned to a variety of scenarios.
 MGMT 802 is built to be challenging and will require a desire to deal with ambiguous and shifting circumstances.
 Format: Lectures, discussion, interim reports, class participation, readings report, and presentations, and an innovation assessment in PowerPoint format.